-WINNER – ARCHITECTS INSTITUTE OF AUSTRALIA (AIA) 2014 FAR NORTH QUEENSLAND AWARDS – HOUSE OF THE YEAR
+WINNER – 2014 AIA ARCHITECTURE AWARDS – FAR NORTH QUEENSLAND, HOUSE OF THE YEAR

 A safe and secure off-grid structure, carbon neutral in operation, as luxury retreat & sanctuary – an enigmatic bunker.
 A new tropical architecture of resilience, both brutal and elegant.
 We liked the idea that the concrete over time will age well and feature a ‘patina’ further enhancing its sense of place in the sited environment.